0xouzm/solana-trading-cli/README.md

 # Solana Trading CLI
 A simple, fast, flexible Library for building custom trading strategies on Solana.
 It's built for speed, variety, and real-time data, using Cutting-edge Tech.
 Here's what you get:

-- Uses low-latency systems like Jito, BloXroute, and Nozomi to execute trades, read/write from a local postgreSQL database.
+- Uses low-latency systems like Jito, BloXroute, and Nozomi to execute trades,

+- Read/write Pumpfun data in a local postgreSQL db.

 - Supports DEXs like Raydium, Orca, Meteora, and Pump.fun for more trading options.